Daniel Zemel, Rabbi

 “Not Dead Inside” – Rosh Hashanah 5777

 Josh Beraha, Associate Rabbi, Director of Congregational Learning

-Rabbi Beraha grew up in Providence, Rhode Island and spent many wonderful and formative summers first as a camper and later as a counselor at the Union for Reform Judaism’s OSRUI camp in Oconomowoc, WI.
+Rabbi Beraha grew up in Providence, Rhode Island and spent too many summers to count as a camper and later as a counselor at the Union for Reform Judaism’s OSRUI camp in Oconomowoc, WI.
 Before entering rabbinical school Rabbi Beraha earned a B.A. in history and Hebrew literature from the University of Wisconsin-Madison and an M.A. in education through the New York City Teaching Fellows Program.
-He then spent five years teaching students with special needs at a public school on the Lower East Side of Manhattan and working for several local alternative Hebrew schools and Jewish organizations.
-During his time at Hebrew Union College-Jewish Institute of Religion, Rabbi Beraha was awarded the prestigious Bonnie and Daniel Tisch Rabbinical Fellowship in recognition of academic success and leadership potential, which brought him to Temple Micah as an intern.
-He also served as a rabbinic intern at the CCAR Press where he was involved in the creation of the new Reform Machzor and Sharing the Journey: A Hagaddah for the Contemporary Family.
-His rabbinic thesis was entitled, “Do Jews Believe?
-The Rise and Fall of Jewish Theology in Post World War II America.”
+He then spent five years teaching students with special needs at a public school on the Lower East Side of Manhattan.
+During his time at Hebrew Union College-Jewish Institute of Religion, Rabbi Beraha was awarded the prestigious Bonnie and Daniel Tisch Rabbinical Fellowship in recognition of academic success and leadership potential, which brought him to Temple Micah as an intern in 2012.
 He was ordained in 2014.

 Contact Rabbi Beraha: